amcpanaligan/ys.icebreaker/README.md

 # ys.icebreaker
 I want to learn more about angular-material directives as well as Firebase cloud services.
 Here I developed an icebreaker app that implements angular, materialize, firebase, and angularFire.
 The Firebase cloud used in this app is hosted on my personal account.
 Firebase is a REAL TIME 'NOSQL' database that stores your data as JSON.
 Cool!
+Want to use your own firebase storage?
+Look for the file 'firebaseConfig.js' and change the BASE_URL to your own.

 What's different?
  * You are now allowed to add, and view icebreaker questions (Through the list view) thanks to Firebase!